 - 1. Understanding the importance of ecological balance for sustainable development. - 2.
 Understanding the impacts of developmental activities and mitigation measures. - 3.
-Understanding of environmental policies and regulations.
+Understanding the environmental policies and regulations.

-Ecosystems: Definition, Scope and importance of ecosystem.
-Classification, structure and function of an ecosystem, Food chains, food webs and ecological pyramids, Flow of energy, Biogeochemical cycles, bioaccumulation, Biomagnification, ecosystem value, services and carrying capacity, Field visits.
+Ecosystems : Definition, Scope and Importance ecosystem.
+Classification, Structure and function of an ecosystem, Food chains, food webs and ecological pyramids.
+Energy flow in the ecosystem, Biogeochemical cycles, Bioaccumulation, ecosystem value, devices and carrying capacity, Field visits.